mattschlosser/php-totp/README.md

 ### Ensuring OTPs are used only once

-The specification mandates that each generated OTP must be used only once to successfully authenticate.
-That is, once an OTP has been used to successfully authenticate, that OTP may not be used again.
+The RFC mandates that each generated OTP must be used only once to successfully authenticate - once an OTP has been used to successfully authenticate, that OTP must not be used again.

 One way to ensure each OTP is never reused is to record the TOTP counter after each successful authentication.
 The counter is an incrementing integer that indicates how many time steps have passed since the reference time.
 By recording